A Unifying Perspective on Non-Stationary Kernels for Deeper Gaussian Processes

-Finally, for the X-ray scattering data, Figure \ref{fig:xrayData} shows the presence of a very concentrated cluster near $(0,0)$ in the length-scale-signal-variance scatter plot.
-This concentration continues to indicate strong stationarity, reflecting consistent statistical properties in much of the domain.
-However, the inability of the scattered points to form even a weak second cluster represents a significant departure from the climate dataset.
-The unimodal distributions in the violin plots, with the mode near zero, support the presence of a strong stationary pattern.
-This leads to similar performances across our test kernels (see Figure \ref{fig:3dXrayALLKernels}), with the stationary kernel showing a high RMSE but the worst CRPS, and the deep kernel showing a slight edge in CRPS over its competitors --- since stationary kernels only allow us to estimate uncertainties based on global properties of the data and local geometry it is expected that non-stationarity kernels estimate uncertainties more accurately which manifests itself in a higher CRPS.
+Finally, for the X-ray scattering data, Figure \ref{fig:xrayData} shows a high level of dispersion in the scatter and violin plots, indicating strong non-stationarity, which is further corroborated in the violin plots.
+This strong non-stationarity --- particularly in the length scale --- clearly benefits the performance of the deep kernel (see Figure \ref{fig:3dXrayALLKernels}).
+The stationary kernel shows quite poor performance both in terms of RMSE and CRPS --- since stationary kernels only allow us to estimate uncertainties based on global properties of the data and local geometry it is expected that non-stationarity kernels estimate uncertainties more accurately which manifests itself in a higher CRPS.
 The parametric non-stationary kernel leads the field in log marginal likelihood.
-Surprisingly, among the three tested kernels, the deep kernel leads to by far the lowest log marginal likelihood, which, again, suggested a better optimizer might lead to a much-improved performance.
+Surprisingly, among the three tested kernels, the deep kernel leads to by far the lowest log marginal likelihood, which, again, suggests a better optimizer might lead to a much-improved performance.
 Once again, our setup of the BDGP was not competitive (see Figure \ref{fig:2dXrayDGP}).